The Evidence Engine

 The pipeline is autonomous; the gates are not.

 No stage advances without consequence-tier authorization, and every gate decision is itself a hash-chained provenance entry.
-This is what differentiates AEGIS from scanners: a system that doesn’t just tell you what’s broken, it proves it, fixes it, and ships the evidence — under governance you can audit.
+This is what differentiates AEGIS from scanners: a system that traces reachability, triages by exploitability, and produces the evidence — under governance you can audit.

 Governance